Gastown and one last opportunity to shop

 Blackberry also proved a disappointment to me today.
 Their Torch is supposed to be launched today in Canada (having already been available in the US for like, ever) but they pushed the launch date back in order to meet the demands of the US market.
 Thank you, RIM.
 So, I will go home without any new phone at all.

 Next stop was to see Gassy Jack before heading in the opposite direction to see the unlit Olympic torch.
 At that point it was time to go back to the parents' house to really finish packing and load the car with our very heavy suitcases.
-We used the scale to check our luggage wasn't overweight but somehow mine was 1kg over and Wolfi's right at the max so we repacked the carry-ons to take some weight out of the checked luggage.
-Finally we were both about 1/2 kg under on the house scale and we decided that would have to do.
-We also got to say goodbye to Keenan then because he was home from school.
+We used the scale to check our luggage wasn't overweight but somehow mine was 1kg over and the other right at the max so we repacked the carry-ons to take some weight out of the checked luggage

 We met Ally, Erik and River for a late lunch/early dinner at the Cactus Club which was delicious.
 Then it was time to say goodbye to my adorable new nephew, not to mention his parents.
 Mom and dad drove us to the airport and ditched us on the curb outside.
 We approached the bag drop scales with caution but we just made it with 2kg to spare according to their scales.
-Happy, we sauntered through the security lineup only to be stopped for a search of Wolfi's bag.
-He had a lot of things crammed into it and they were all tossed out in the search for something sharp.
+Happy, we sauntered through the security lineup only to be stopped for a search of a carry on bag.
+There were a lot of things crammed into it and they were all tossed out in the search for something sharp.
 It turns out it was a potato peeler I had put in there last night after we visited my storage unit.